allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 ---
-title: Dataset Versioning
+title: Dataset Versions
 ---

 Use the Dataset versioning WebApp (UI) features for viewing, creating, modifying, and deleting Dataset versions.

-From the Datasets page, click on one of the Datasets in order to see and work with its versions.
+From the [Datasets page](webapp_datasets.md), click on one of the Datasets in order to see and work with its versions.

 ## Snapshots
 ### Viewing Snapshots